dsc-courses/dsc10-2023-sp/syllabus.md

 To submit a lab, follow the instructions in the assignment to upload your notebook to Gradescope, which will run automated tests and assign your score.
 You should verify that all of your test cases pass on Gradescope **before the deadline**.
-Lab assignments will usually be due on **Saturdays at 11:59pm**.
-We will release lab assignments roughly a week before they're due.
-The lowest lab score is dropped from the grade calculation.
+Lab assignments will _usually_ be due on **Saturdays at 11:59PM**, though this may change in any given week.
+We will release lab assignments roughly a week before they're due. **Your lowest lab score is dropped from your grade calculation at the end of the quarter.**

 Labs must be completed and submitted individually, but we encourage you to discuss high-level approaches with others.
 See the [Collaboration Policy and